winningproduct/learn-portal/content/1-explore/01-product-concept-pitch-deck.md

   - Explore
   - Product Concept Pitch Desk
   - Winning Product Canvas
 assesment:
-  question 1:
+  -
-    - Do you have a pitchdeck to present your product?
+    index: 1
-    - Define the competition within your industry.
-Identify the companies that share the market with products or services that are in oth direct and indirect competition with your business. question 2:
+    question: Do you have a pitchdeck to present your product?
-    - Do you learn about the services provided by the competing business?
+    expectation: Define the competition within your industry.
+Identify the companies that share the market with products or services that are in oth direct and indirect competition with your business.
-    - Although the specific services provided are important to perform comparisons, don\'t top there.
-Delve further and learn about the entire customer experience of your competition.
+    version: 1.0.0
 ---
 .
 ## Why